codeplaysoftware/portFFT/README.md

 ## Known issues

-* Specialization constants are currently emulated on Nvidia and AMD backends.
-SYCL-FFT relies on this feature on Nvidia devices in particular so the performance is not optimal on these devices.
+* Specialization constants are currently emulated on Nvidia and AMD backends. portFFT relies on this feature on Nvidia devices in particular so the performance is not optimal on these devices.

 We are investigating other performance issues that affect all the backends.